blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### `dv.pages(source)`

-Takes a single string argument, `source`, which is the same form as a [query language source](../../query/sources).
+Take a single string argument, `source`, which is the same form as a [query language source](../../query/sources).
-Returns a [data array](../data-array) of page objects, which are plain objects with all of the page fields as values.
+Return a [data array](../data-array) of page objects, which are plain objects with all of the page fields as values.

 ```js